 - Step 1.
-Before you begin, read "Safety" on page iii and "Installation guidelines" on page 17. - Step 2.
-If the blade server is installed in a BladeCenter unit, remove it (see "Removing the blade server from the BladeCenter unit" on page 19 for instructions). - Step 3.
+Before you begin, read "Safety" on page iii and "Installation guidelines" on page 15. - Step 2.
+If the blade server is installed in a BladeCenter unit, remove it (see "Removing the blade server from the BladeCenter unit" on page 17 for instructions). - Step 3.
 Carefully lay the blade server on a flat, static-protective surface. - Step 4.
-Open the blade server cover (see "Removing the blade server cover" on page 20 for instructions). - Step 5.
+Open the blade server cover (see "Removing the blade server cover" on page 18 for instructions). - Step 5.
 Locate the CFFh expansion card.
-The CFFh is installed into the blade expansion connector (see "Blade server connectors" on page 14). - Step 6.
-Use your fingers to hold the edge of the CFFh expansion card where it connects to the blade expansion connector; then, lift up on the card. - Step 7.
-Pull the card away from the expansion-card standoff.
+The CFFh expansion card is installed into the blade expansion connector (see "Blade server connectors" on page 14). - Step 6.
+Rotate the expansion-card standoffs to the open position. - Step 7.
+Lift the release lever to disengage the CFFh expansion card from the expansion connector on the system board. - Step 8.
+Use your fingers to hold the edge of the CFFh expansion card where it connects to the blade expansion connector; then, lift the card vertically out of the expansion connector.